This is about a ten minute read.

 - What is your average response time to investigate a situation?
 (Fast matters most.
 The longer water is in your basement, or any part of your home, the worse it gets.
 Investigation is the process that begins to determine the extent of the damage.
 It does not include setting any drying equipment.)

 - What is your average response time to start extracting water or treating mold once I decides to work with you?
-(This will suggest if the company is taking on more work than they can handle.
-In a water loss, a couple hours is the norm unless your area is something like torrential rains that affect many homes at the same time.)
+(The answer will give you some clues about whether the company is taking on more work than they can handle.
+In a water loss, within a couple hours is the norm unless your area is experiencing a weather event that that affects many homes at the same time.)

-- Can I expect 24 by 7 by 365 response, and how do you cover your phones?
+- Can I expect 24/7/365 response if I have an emergency, and how do you cover your phones?
 (Small companies may not use a live answering service.
-In this case they should use a recorded message to get you the help you need and all calls should be returned in less than 30 minutes.)
+In this case they likely have someone on call that should return your call in 30 minutes or less.)

 Until next time…